sirajsaifi/Employee-Job-Analysis/README.md

 ## **Learning Outcomes**
 This project enabled me to:

-Perform ETL operations using Power Query.
+Performed ETL operations using Power Query.
-Apply advanced Excel functions for analysis.
+Applied advanced Excel functions for analysis.
-Use What-If Analysis, Goal Seek, and Scenario Manager for financial planning.
+Used What-If Analysis, Goal Seek, and Scenario Manager for compensation planning.
-Build interactive dashboards using Pivot Tables and DAX.
+Built an interactive dashboards using Pivot Tables and DAX.
-Extract business insights from large datasets efficiently.
+Extracted business insights from large datasets efficiently.